Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 Intelligent document retrieval

-The chatbot serves as a dynamic assistant, offering immediate responses to user inquiries about various features, such as deploying Spark for data processing.
+The chatbot serves as a dynamic assistant, offering immediate responses to user queries about various features, such as deploying Spark for data processing.
 With RAG, the chatbot efficiently pulls the appropriate document from the Spark knowledge repository in response to a question.
 This strategy ensures that users obtain accurate and pertinent documentation, facilitating an effective and user-friendly learning experience.

 Personalized user experience with enhanced language models